tenzir/tenzir/web/docs/setup/build.md

 The minimum specified versions reflect those versions that we use in CI and manual testing.
 Older versions may still work in select cases.

-### Nix Environment

-We provide a Nix flake you can use to setup an environment in which all dependencies are available.
-Running `nix develop` inside the main source directory will get you there.

-You can also delegate the entire build process to Nix with by invoking `nix build`, but be aware that this method does not support incremental builds in case you plan to make changes to the source code.

 ## Compile